Bennyyoung/Bennyyoung/README.md

 Benjamin has interesting experience in public speaking and software engineering.

-My scope of work has always evolved in building projects and is mostly contracts.
+My scope of work has always evolved in building projects and are mostly contracts.
 And this has empowered my React skills to their peak because I’ve got to work on real-life projects within a short period of time in my roles.

 1.)
 REACT(3rd Party) STATE MANAGEMENT: Valtio, Jotai, Zustand, and Redux toolkit.